fcr--/cv/README.md

 Minimal-Resume
 ================

 Minimal-Resume is a one-column and clean resume template for professional usage.
 It supports XeTeX.
 XeTeX is a TeX typesetting engine that can be [thought](http://tex.stackexchange.com/questions/3393/what-is-xetex-exactly-and-why-should-i-use-it) of as standard LaTeX (pdftex) with support for Open Type Fonts.
+The demo PDF is included in the project.

 ##Why yet another resume template?